Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 #### Key derivation driver dispatch logic

-The core decides whether to dispatch a key derivation operation to a driver based on the location associated with of the input step `PSA_KEY_DERIVATION_INPUT_SECRET`.
+The core decides whether to dispatch a key derivation operation to a driver based on the location associated with the input step `PSA_KEY_DERIVATION_INPUT_SECRET`.

 1. If this step is passed via `psa_key_derivation_input_key()` for a key in a secure element:
     * If the driver for this secure element implements the `"key_derivation"` family for the specified algorithm, the core calls that driver's `"key_derivation_setup"` and subsequent entry points.